DavidParkerDr/goparker/content/post/2018-04-23-csblogs-and-blogging.md

 ---
 ![alt text](/img/post_images/180423_jenny.jpg "Who's a pretty tabby tiger?")

-This is a post to espouse the virtues of blogging with respect to getting your first job (and possibly ones to follow).
+This is a post to proselytise the virtues of blogging with respect to getting your first job (and possibly ones to follow).
 I also want to reintroduce CSBlogs  http://csblogs.com/ to the Hull Computer Science students.
 More on both below.
 The picture is unrelated but begs the question, Who's a pretty tabby tiger?

 <!--more-->